Anne Merriman

-Anne Merriman, MBE, MCommH, FRCPI, FRCP (born 1935 in Liverpool, England) is a British doctor, known for her pioneering work and influential research into palliative care in developing countries in Africa.
-She has campaigned to make affordable oral morphine widely available.
+Anne Merriman (13 May 1935 – 18 May 2025) was a British doctor, known for her pioneering work and influential research into palliative care in developing countries in Africa.
+She campaigned to make affordable oral morphine widely available.

-In 1993, Dr. Merriman founded Hospice Africa Uganda.
+In 1993, Merriman founded Hospice Africa Uganda.
 Under Anne Merriman's guidance, this introduced a model system of terminal care customized to developing countries with limited resources.
-From Hospice Africa Uganda (HAU) the Palliative Care Association of Uganda and was founded and Anne was the founding Vice President.
-On a continent-wide basis, she is a founder member of the African Palliative Care Association.
+From Hospice Africa Uganda (HAU) the Palliative Care Association of Uganda was founded and Anne was the founding Vice President.
+On a continent-wide basis, she was a founder member of the African Palliative Care Association.

-Biography
+Life and career

-Anne Merriman was born in 1935 in Liverpool, where she spent her childhood.
+Anne Merriman was born on 13 May 1935 in Liverpool, where she spent her childhood.
 She went to Ireland in 1953 and was enrolled in the UCD Medical School in 1957.
 After qualification in 1963, she completed an internship in the International Missionary Training Hospital in Medicine in Drogheda.
 Over the first decade of her post-graduate career, she completed three two-year stints in three Medical Missionaries of Mary hospitals in southeast Nigeria.
 This was interspersed with posts in Drogheda, Dublin and Edinburgh, during which she successfully took her MRCPI and MRCP Edinburgh as well as diplomas in child health and tropical medicine.

-Since graduating as a medical doctor, Merriman has spent 33 years working in Africa (including 10 in Nigeria as a missionary doctor and 20 in Uganda), seven in Southeast Asia, eight in the United Kingdom, and five in Ireland.
+Since graduating as a medical doctor, Merriman spent 33 years working in Africa (including 10 in Nigeria as a missionary doctor and 20 in Uganda), seven in Southeast Asia, eight in the United Kingdom, and five in Ireland.
 She introduced palliative care into Singapore in 1985, which became an accepted form of care with the founding of the Hospice Care Association in 1989, while Senior Teaching Fellow in the Department of Community, Occupational and Family Medicine (COFM) in the National University of Singapore.
 This service is still fully functional in Southeast Asia.
 In 1990, Merriman returned to Africa, initially to Nairobi Hospice, before founding Hospice Africa.
 She introduced palliative care to Uganda in 1993, by forming an adaptable and affordable model, Hospice Africa Uganda (HAU).